In this article:

 Speech pathology at home

 A speech pathologist assists with communication difficulties and, critically, with swallowing and eating safety.
-Difficulty swallowing, known as dysphagia, is a genuine safety concern for people living with stroke, dementia, Parkinson's disease or other neurological conditions.
+Difficulty swallowing, known as dysphagia, is a genuine safety concern for older people with certain conditions, increasing a person's risk, such as dementia, Parkinson's disease or other neurological conditions.

 If your assessment noted any concerns about swallowing, choking, coughing during meals, or Difficulty managing food and fluids safely, a speech pathology assessment at home should be prioritised.